ricardoherediaj/Detection-of-Inefficiencies-in-Solar-Plant/README.md

 * What is the relationship between irradiation and DC generation?
 * Is it ever affected by ambient or module temperature?
-* Is it similar on both floors?
+* Is it similar on both plants?
 * How is it distributed throughout the day?
 * Is it constant throughout the days?
 * Is it constant in all inverters?